-There are three different methods I've used to make floating shelves.
+There are three different methods I use to make floating shelves.
 All three methods are explained step by step here as well as the tools and fixings you'll need for the process.

 The easiest method is if you have an alcove to fit them into, but they can be made to float in the middle of a normal wall fairly easily too.

-First, fix a batten across the back wall at the height you want the shelf, use a spirit level to make sure it's right.
-I use 35mm square planed timber for the battens and framework.
+First up, fix a batten across the back wall at the height you want the shelf, use a spirit level to make sure it's perfectly level.
+I generally use 35mm square planed timber for the battens and framework.

 Rip the door to the width you want.
 For floating shelves like this I'd stay under 200mm deep.
 Clamp a straight edge to get a perfect cut with a circular saw.
 If you dont have clamps, screw a straight piece of timber to the part you are going to cut off.
 Remember to allow for the thickness of the blade.
 Cut the door to length after that too.
 I use a mitre saw, but again you can clamp a straight edge on and use a circular saw.
-Use a sharp chisel to remove the honeycomb cardboard and glue 50mm from the inside edges.step 3: Plane a fillet piece
+Use a sharp chisel to remove the honeycomb cardboard and glue 50mm from the inside edges.

-This isn't essential but for a neater finish to floating shelves I mitre a flat piece of thin finished timber all the way around the front and sides that i've planed to the thickness of the shelf.
+Lastly I mitre a flat piece of thin finished timber all the way around the front and sides that I've planed to the thickness of the shelf.
 This is a neat little finishing touch that ensures a nice tidy finish when the shelf is painted and also ensures no unsightly end grain is visible.